Complex Marital Asset Division (Property Division) – Kingwood, Texas Attorney

 Acts of undervaluing assets, hiding possessions, or obscuring finances require thorough investigation, and may entail obtaining help from experts such as forensic accountants.
 Attorney Brian J. McNamara has experience in marital asset distribution where investigation of hidden assets is an issue.
 Contact the McNamara Law Office in Kingwood to discuss your case.

 Equitable Asset Division and Distribution of Intricate Marital Portfolios

-At the McNamara Law Office, I work with our clients to identify and classify assets obtained during the course of their marriage.
-I review property in a businesslike way and identify assets in an inventory.
+At the McNamara Law Office, we work with our clients to identify and classify assets obtained during the course of their marriage.
+We review property in a business-like way and identify assets in an inventory.

 In Texas, an equal division of property is not automatic.
 The judge’s job is to divide the estate in a just and right manner that is both fair and equitable.
 Our job is to ensure all data on income, assets and debts are accurately presented for division and to advocate for the division that is best for our client.

-Investments, Retirement Plans, Businesses and Other Complex Asset Division
+Investments, Retirement, Businesses & Other Complex Asset Division

 Attorney Brian J. McNamara is experienced in the division of marital property and debt of all kinds, including:

 - Intellectual property